-Posted in "Jewish" Events as Cover?, Media Watch, News & Views, Opinion, Yiddish Affairs
+Posted in "Jewish" Events as Cover?, In Geveb Watch, Media Watch, News & Views, Opinion, Yiddish Affairs

 Tagged David E. Fishman, David G. Roskies, East European Holocaust politics, IN GEVEB, Naomi Prawer Kadar Foundation, politics of Yiddish, Roskies-Fishman conference, Vilnius Jewish affairs, Yivo and Lithuania, Yivo library

 Did a “Dubious Minyan of Ten State Property Bank Officials” with Alleged “Jewish Enablers” Just Sell Out the Old Vilna Jewish Cemetery for a Multimillion Euro Conference Center?

 Are leaders of some American Jewish organizations betraying Jewish interests for a pot of lentils from East European governments?
 AJC’s Andy Baker trashes Ruta Bloshtein’s petition and its tens of thousands of signatories; another one-sided YIVO “symposium” (but with powerful audience questions from Ms. Rebecca Cook and Prof. Bernard Fryshman)… Top state medals for Yivo and AJC leaders (see Yivo’s “politics in Lithuania” record from 2011).
 “History will be very clear about all this, notwithstanding the current mush achieved by some big PR bucks.”
 Recent PR shtik includes claiming some books found decades ago are “just now discovered” and recruiting an American JTS academic (who helped cover for two new buildings on the old Vilna cemetery over a decade ago) to tell the media they are “the new Dead Sea Scrolls”…